OutSystems/docs-odc/src/eap/building-apps/mobile/plugins/firebase-plugin/firebase-cloud-messaging-plugin.md

 <div class="info" markdown="1">

-* To learn more about how to use resources, see the [documentation](https://success.outsystems.com/documentation/11/developing_an_application/use_data/use_resources/).
+* To learn more about how to use settings, see the [documentation](https://success.outsystems.com/documentation/outsystems_developer_cloud/configuration_management/).

 * Only .wav files are supported.